kaseyhagi/template/essays/ui_frameworks.md

       </div>
       <img src="/images/arduino_before.JPG">
     </div>
-    <p>The original photo is modified a little to include the footer at the bottom of the page in the screenshot.
-There are some minor differences in my version compared to the original but it's pretty close.
-Doing this exercise could also give you some neat design ideas for creating sites of your own.
+    <p>You don't have to recreate the entire site, just choose some portions to get started.
+I decided to recreate the menu bar, the footer, and a few of the body elements.
+The original photo is modified a little to include the footer at the bottom of the page in the screenshot.
+You may notice some minor differences in my version compared to the original but it's pretty close.
 You can take a look at my HTML and CSS for my recreation of Arduino's homepage <a href="https://github.com/kaseyhagi/arduino">here</a>.
 </p>
     <div class="ui fluid image">
       <div class="ui red right ribbon label">